-The South Park Good Samaritan Fund shall provide to the South Park community a resource for assisting homeless animals, and low income families in maintaining responsible pet ownership.
+The South Park Good Samaritan Fund shall provide to the South Park community a resource for assisting Low income families in maintaining responsible pet ownership.

 Financial assistance shall be available to: